Darren Head is Chief Executive Officer of Bionova Scientific. He has also served as Chairman of Bionova’s Board of Directors since 2019.

 Amy earned her M.S. in Biochemistry and Biophysics at Iowa State University and her B.S.in Biochemistry at Peking University, China.

-Hung Huynh is Vice President of Project Management at Bionova Scientific.
+Hung Huynh is Vice President of Manufacturing, Facilities and Engineering at Bionova Scientific.

 Prior to joining Bionova, Hung was Manufacturing Supervisor at Boehringer Ingelheim where he managed a GMP Upstream Manufacturing team and performed more than 10 successful GMP campaigns.
 He previously held several roles at Amgen, primarily in upstream process development.
 His work included equipment and process validation for commercialization of Vectibix® and he executed the PC studies and QbD studies for filings.